Testing the Predictions of Surprisal Theory in 11 Languages: Experimental Setup

-\paragraph{Psychological Plausibility:} Increasingly, works that use language models for cognitive modeling have considered their psychological plausibility as estimates of humans' internal notions of word predictability.
-In particular, some works have compared the size of the models' training data to the amount of linguistic experience of the average human child \citep{zhang-etal-2021-need}.
-Assuming that children are typically exposed to $\sim11$ million words per year as an upper limit \citep{hart1995meaningful}, then the mGPT model is trained on multiple human lifetime's worth of language data; the monoT(all) models are trained on data scales equivalent to or less than one human lifetime;\footnote{The only exception is English, which at $\sim2$ billion words is about two lifetime's worth of linguistic data, assuming the 11-million word per year estimate of \citet{hart1995meaningful}.} and the monoT(30m) models are trained on data equivalent to the linguistic exposure of a young child.
-However, we argue that the psychological plausibility of a model's next-word predictions is not completely determined by whether that model's training data is at human-learning scales.
-Indeed, there is a body of evidence suggesting that, over certain data scales, the more data a model is trained on, then the more humanlike that models' next-word predictions become \citep{goodkind2018predictive, wilcox2020predictive}.
-However, at much larger data scales, the opposite seems to be true; models with extremely large data training sets seem to be slightly \textit{worse} predictors of human reading \citep{shain2022large, oh2022does}.
-For our models, training datasets are uni-modal (i.e. language only) and learning is with arguably weaker priors for language-like structure, whereas humans learn from multi-modal data with potentially much stronger priors for linguistic structures.
-Likely, the bigger data scale makes up for the lack of multi-modal data and uninformative priors.
+\paragraph{Psychological Plausibility} Increasingly, researchers that use language models for cognitive modeling have considered their psychological plausibility as estimates of humans' internal notions of word predictability.
+In particular, some researchers have compared the size of the models' training data to the amount of linguistic experience of the average human child \citep{zhang-etal-2021-need}.
+Assuming that children are typically exposed to $\approx 11$ million words per year as an upper limit \citep{hart1995meaningful}, then the mGPT model is trained on multiple human lifetimes' worth of language data.
+The monoT(all) models are trained on data scales equivalent to or less than one human lifetime,\footnote{The only exception is English, which at $\approx 2$ billion words is about two lifetime's worth of linguistic data, assuming the 11-million word per year estimate of \citet{hart1995meaningful}.} and the monoT(30m) models are trained on data equivalent to the linguistic exposure of a young child.
+However, we argue that the psychological plausibility of a model's next-word predictions is not completely determined by whether that model's training data is the same size as the amount of data a human learner is exposed to.
+Indeed, there is a body of evidence suggesting that, beyond a certain minimal amount of data, the more data a model is trained on, the more human-like that model's next-word predictions become \citep{goodkind2018predictive, wilcox2020predictive}.
+All of our models are trained of an amount of data within this range.
+However, at the other end of the scale, the relationship flips: Models trained on an extremely large amount of data seem to be slightly \emph{worse} predictors of human reading \citep{shain2022large, oh2022does}.
+For our models, training datasets are uni-modal (i.e., language only) and learning is with arguably weaker priors for language-like structure, whereas humans learn from multi-modal data with potentially much stronger priors for linguistic structures.
+Likely, more data makes up for the lack of multi-modal data and uninformative priors.\looseness=-1